 So I didn't know who to trust.
 Where on this spectrum was the reality of the situation?
 Well, my mom has calmed down and has been blessed with the deep peace of God, so now I'm feeling like, ok, this is just a little cancer, nothing a little chemo and radiation can't fix.

-It is a big deal, he will suffer nasty side effects of the treatments, but he will be ok.
+Some days I feel more like my mom, other days I feel like my dad, but most days I feel like a perfect 50/50 combo, which I am ;) It is a big deal, he will suffer nasty side effects of the treatments, but he will be ok.
 At the end of the day, this is just another occurance in life that reminds me to be grateful for each moment, because we never know which moment will bring joy or sorrow.
 One moment you're making grilled cheese, and the next moment your dad has cancer.
 Life is anything but boring.

 I can't say what tomorrow's moments will hold, all I know is that this moment is perfect, and I refuse to ruin this perfect moment in anticipation of tomorrow's moments.